Windy City Heat: The Big 3 Live

-Debuting at the Sundance Film Festival in January 2013, The Big 3 Live is a monthly live video podcast produced and distributed by Video Podcast Network (VPN), part of the YouTube Original Channel Initiative.
+Debuting at the Sundance Film Festival in January 2013, The Big 3 Live was a monthly live video podcast produced and distributed by Video Podcast Network (VPN), part of the YouTube Original Channel Initiative.
 It uses many of the elements of The Big 3 Podcast, but also includes video clips of past Big 3 moments, such as segments from Simply Don the Public Access Program and appearances at The Comedy Store.
 VPN also made it part of their "ANiMASHUPS" series, where they take audio clips from VPN shows and animate them into short cartoons.

+Reception and legacy

+Contemporary and later critics were divided.
+Some praised the film’s commitment to its conceit and its place within prank-based comedy, while others criticized it as cruel or repetitive.
+For example, Las Vegas Weekly described the project as “immature, repetitive and unfunny,” while acknowledging its elaborate construction.
+Retrospectives have identified the film as a cult item that later reached wider audiences through home video and online circulation, and have discussed its influence on subsequent prank formats and internet “prank” culture.